-There are a number of points regarding policy costs and benefits to consider before of purchasing a long term care option.
+There are a number of key points of interest regarding policy costs and benefits to consider in advance of purchasing a long term care option.
 These include:

 - Do you understand the features of the insurance policy? - Do you understand all of the fees and expenses that the insurance company charges for policy? - Do you understand the various ways in which Morgan Stanley and your Financial Advisor are compensated when you purchase a long term care option?